Connor Wright

 Connor particularly enjoys working with clients from an early stage to ensure the best possible outcome.

-Some of Connor’s latest work includes:
+Some of Connor’s latest cases include:

 • Securing a favourable outcome for the paying party in a fixed costs dispute following the acceptance of a Part 36 offer.